Bishop McCort exchange students express little worry about coronavirus

 As the world prepares for the inevitable spread of COVID-19, otherwise known as coronavirus, exchange students at Bishop McCort Catholic High School are relatively unconcerned, according to officials.

-“They’ve hardly been phased by this at all,” McCort Principal Tom Smith said.
+“They’ve hardly been fazed by this at all,” McCort Principal Tom Smith said.

 Faculty at the school, including independent translator Mandy Yao, approached students from China first about any possible worries.